- Eligibility for Irish passport

 This page outlines all the Irish passport requirements that you need to know.

-For comprehensive legal advice, guidance and assistance with your passport application, call our team of experienced immigration lawyers on (+353) 061 518 025.
+For comprehensive advice, guidance and assistance with your passport application, call our team of experienced immigration lawyers on (+353) 061 518 025.

-Who is entitled to an Irish passport?
+Who is eligible for an Irish passport?

 If you were born on the island of Ireland prior to 2005, you are automatically considered an Irish citizen, including those who were born in Northern Ireland.